Mariia-Kadochnikova/NDT_self-generated-data/README.md

 # NDT_self-generated-data
-Contains self-generated raster data converted to binned data.
+Contains self-generated raster data converted to binned data, which are then decoded.

 # Random_raster_data